All Episodes

 Where do we stand with this investigation?

-This guy David Weiss wasted four years of our time, went against his own office's recommendation for felony charges against Hunter, uh, offer, you know, was going to offer complete exoneration almost, then asked to go with the sweetheart deal.
+This guy, David Weiss, wasted four years of our time, went against his own office's recommendation for felony charges against Hunter, was going to offer complete exoneration almost, then has to go with the sweetheart deal.

 That falls apart.

-He and and Merrick Garland were contradicted by the whistleblowers.
+He and Merrick Garland were contradicted by the whistleblowers.

-You know, I mean, tell me where this where we're headed here.
+You know, I mean, tell me where we're headed here.

-Yeah, you know, you you think he's compromised, but but but Merrick Garden thinks he should be the special counsel and and named him special counsel.
+Yeah, you know, you think it's compromised, but Merritt Garden thinks he should be the special counsel and names him special counsel.

-No, so Mr. Colmer is going to continue to pursue the business aspect of this, continue to look at those suspicious activity reports.
+No, so Mr. Comer is going to continue to pursue the business aspect of this, continue to look at those suspicious activity reports.

 I think there are more out there that he's going to try to get his hands on, continue to go down that road.